GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-common-issues-and-reporting-bugs/index.md

 If this is the case, you should see an error message in Firefox's DevTools console like so:

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/g8VpxsP7PMWPSdtSvAkY.png", alt="Firefox DevTools with decryption message", width="800", height="269" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/g8VpxsP7PMWPSdtSvAkY.png", alt="Firefox DevTools with decryption message.", width="800", height="269" %}

 To check if this is the issue in Chrome, do the following:

 1. Go to about://gcm-internals and click the "Start Recording" button.

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/VH4juz336de2yiInKjUO.png", alt="Chrome GCM internals record", width="800", height="226" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/VH4juz336de2yiInKjUO.png", alt="Chrome GCM internals record.", width="800", height="226" %}

 1. Trigger a push message, and look under the "Message Decryption Failure Log".

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/DszP9aaiMTmX5LdTXKPx.png", alt="GCM internals decryption log", width="800", height="155" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/DszP9aaiMTmX5LdTXKPx.png", alt="GCM internals decryption log.", width="800", height="155" %}

 If there is an issue with the decryption of the payload, you'll see an error similar to the one displayed above.
 (Notice the `AES-GCM decryption failed`